Article II. Registration and Enrollment

 Section 2.
 Student Load

-Nine credit hours are considered to be a full time schedule for students prior to being admitted to candidacy.
-After admission to candidacy, enrollment for at least one credit hour of dissertation research or dissertation writing may constitute a full time schedule.
+Nine credit hours are considered to be a full-time schedule for students prior to being admitted to candidacy.
+After admission to candidacy, enrollment for at least one credit hour of dissertation research or dissertation writing may constitute a full-time schedule.
+This does not apply to students who are enrolled in financial aid loan programs and teaching/graduate assistantships that may require additional credits for full-time or part-time status.
+Students must also, if applies, check with their lending institutions to determine full-time and part-time load status.
+It is the student’s responsibility to be responsive and adhere to the requirement(s) of the lending institution regarding student load.

 The maximum load for a graduate student is fifteen credit hours.
 Enrollment in more than twelve credit hours requires approval by the Graduate Studies Committee of the department.
 Courses for no credit allowance will not be included as part of the regular student load.